Thank you for reading our post, please rate this article at the end.

 Trekking is a form of social activity

-In the same way that there are drinking and smoking buddies, there are also hiking buddies.
-On top of doing it for the health benefits, hiking is another great way of networking and socializing.
-Meeting regularly on a weekly or monthly basis forms a bond among the hiking parties.
+hiking buddies.
+On top of the health benefits, hiking is another great way to network and socialize.
+Meeting regularly, whether weekly or monthly, forms a bond among hiking parties.

 You interact with a large community from different places and exchange ideas.
 You engage with and learn about different lifestyles and try different things.